NathanMerrett/NathanMerrett/README.md

 - 👋 Hi, I’m @NathanMerrett
-- 👀 I’m interested in sustainability, sports, people.
+- 👀 I’m interested in anything really!
+Something that gives me a challenge to learn something new.
+But I am also fond of sustainability, sports and all things in between!
-- 🌱 I’m currently building on data science skills in python while using software engineering approaches.
+- 🌱 I’ve built some strong data science skills, and am learning to adapt these into ML engineering skills.
 - 📫 How to reach me merrettn@gmail.com

 <!---